square/spincycle/docs/v2.0/develop/jobs.md

 ### Job Data and Suspending Requests

-When jobs are suspended, job data is stored in a JSON file.
+When jobs are suspended, job data is stored as JSON.
 When jobs are resumed, they are unserialized via [json.Unmarshal](https://golang.org/pkg/encoding/json/#Unmarshal), which may change the types of some data, e.g. all numbers become type `float64`, and all arrays become `[]interface{}`.
 (See the json documentation for more.)
 Jobs must be able to handle these altered data types in order for a request to be resumed successfully.

 ## Job Patterns